NOTE: This item is custom-printed to order (click for more details).

-Of course, this isn’t to say that nothing is being done to eliminate fear.
-Increased security measures, worldwide manhunts, and heightened awareness will certainly make progress in limiting some of the threats.
-However, these efforts, even if successful, can only serve to quiet or delay our fears—especially our fear of death.
-That’s because easing the fear of dying today does not deal with the fear of dying tomorrow, or next week, and so on.
-Even if it were possible to assure one’s long-term safety, our underlying fear of death would still be there, because we cannot change the fact that death is appointed to us all.
+But these efforts, even if perfectly successful, can only serve to dull or delay our fears—especially our fear of death.
+That’s because easing the fear of dying today does not deal with the fear of dying tomorrow, or next week, or next year.
+Even if it were possible to assure a person’s long-term safety, our underlying fear of death would still be there, because we cannot change the fact that death is appointed to us all.

 Sadly, many people will spend their entire lives dealing with various fears—and possibly even overcoming some of them—only to find that they hadn’t dealt with what should have been their greatest concern.
 Jesus said, “Fear not them which kill the body, but are not able to kill the soul: but rather fear Him which is able to destroy both soul and body in hell” (Matthew 10:28).
 Jesus knew that we often fear death, but He also knew that there is something far worse than death.
 Because we “all have sinned, and come short of the glory of God” (Romans 3:23), our never-dying souls are in danger of facing God’s eternal judgment.
 If anything causes us to fear, that should!